 - New Grounds is an area of comparatively flat and featureless sea-bed, but good catches of bass, smoothound and ray can be had on the drift.
 This area is relatively sheltered from the prevailing south westerly winds.
 50 41.950N 000 59.766W

 Other areas worth exploring are the Hayling Shoal rocks (bass and smoothound in summer, trigger fish in the autumn), rocky banks in Sandown Bay (wrasse and bream); rocky outcrops west of the northern end of The Hounds for bream in April/May; the flat grounds a few hundred yards north of the Nab Tower (whiting in winter); areas immediately east of the Nab Channel buoys (whiting and cod in winter); the edges of Warner Shoal (drift for bass; small smoothound, bream and ray at anchor in the summer)

-Taken from the Wreck Database .
-More details on each of the following wrecks are available on the Wrecks Database, which has historical information and dive details that describe the condition of the wreck and orientation.
+This information is from the Wreck Database .
+More details on each of the following wrecks are available on the Wrecks Site, which has historical information and dive details that describe the condition of the wreck and orientation.

 Elford 50.38.080N 000.58.290W